MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ### Caching Build data

-Constantly calling the API can slow the application down so a Scheduled endpoint is used along with a `` `$cache ``` variable to update the build data every 5 minutes.
+Constantly calling the API can slow the application down so a Scheduled endpoint is used along with a ``` $cache ``` variable to update the build data every 5 minutes.

-Once I have a list of projects, this list is iterated over to create a list of builds for each project, saving the properties I want to display in a [pscustomobject] and adding to a list.
+Once there is  a list of projects, this list is iterated over to create a list of builds for each project, saving the properties to display in a [pscustomobject] and adding to the build list.

 The build number and commit properties are added to the object as links which will take the user to the respective pages if clicked on.
 The commit id is shortened to the first 6 characters.